ForestSquirrel/FHN-stuff-of-questionable-utility/README.md

 > [!IMPORTANT]
 > Probably a good idea to `addpath` like everything from this repo for all `.mlx` to work
+>
+> Double check path to solver and dataset in scripts

 - **[FHN_Data.mlx](./FHN_Data.mlx)**